jelovirt/org.lwdita/README.md

 License
 -------

-DITA-OT Markdown is licensed for use under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+DITA-OT LwDITA is licensed for use under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).